 It’s difficult to single out any one piece for more elaboration because every piece is accompanied by a fascinating story.
 The Sea-Lion House (Indigenous name Klix’Ken Gukwdzi) is particularly noteworthy.

-According to the information provided, this house was built in 1906 in defiance of the assimilation pressures imposed through the federal Indian Act.
+According to the information provided, the First Nations community built the house in 1906 in defiance of the assimilation pressures imposed through the federal Indian Act.

 This house was the last old-style dwelling erected in the village as a home for an extended family.
 It’s probably one of the last examples of traditional northwest coast architecture in the entire Pacific Northwest.